Aspera Streaming software

 Today’s live video opportunities demand new transport solutions that use Internet (IP) networks in place of legacy satellite delivery.
 As a result, various kinds of technologies and services have been introduced over the past several years that have attempted to deliver video reliably over the Internet such as services that use forward error correction (FEC) over UDP and peer-to-peer distribution.
 However, these technologies have not been able to provide the consistently exceptional broadcast quality and “zero-delay” experience provided by traditional satellite backhaul and transmission: Neither FEC over UDP nor peer-to-peer networks can guarantee live transmission rates over commodity Internet with variable round trip time and packet loss, and unlimited data rates.
-Aspera's FASPStream software is the world's first terrestrial solution to provide as good or better transport results as satellite delivery, but at a much lower cost.
+Aspera's video streaming software built on top of the FASPStream protocol is the world's first terrestrial solution to provide as good or better transport results as satellite delivery, but at a much lower cost.

 MEDIA PROCESSING AND DISTRIBUTION

 - Inline transcoding: Begin encoding process while the transfer is still in progress

 - Accelerate media delivery or play out

 - Perform inline file validation while data is being transfer rather than upon transfer completion

 - Speed capture and distribution from remote locations to improve data acquisition

 - Initiate time-sensitive image processing analysis of large data files sooner to make faster business decisions